 Studying the deen will help guide and nurture children to become upright Muslims.
 Allah says:

 وَاعْلَمُوا أَنَّمَا أَمْوَالُكُمْ وَأَوْلَادُكُمْ فِتْنَةٌ وَأَنَّ اللَّهَ عِندَهُ أَجْرٌ عَظِيمٌ

 “And know that your wealth and your children (are) a trial.
 And that Allah – with Him (is) a reward great.”
 (Surah Al-Anfal 8:28)

 We help our children in this world and to give them that head start is things which we need to take into consideration to teach them.
-And the protection of yourself and your family from hellfire won’t be with anything but the good education, the practice of good morals, and the guidance to nobility.
+And the protection of yourself and your family from hellfire won’t be with anything but a good education, the practice of good morals, and the guidance to nobility.
 Allah says:

 وَاعْبُدُوا اللَّهَ وَلَا تُشْرِكُوا بِهِ شَيْئًا ۖ وَبِالْوَالِدَيْنِ إِحْسَانًا

 “Worship Allah and associate nothing with Him and be good to parents.”
 (Surah An-Nisa 4:36)